Bloody Moon: Plot

 Laura and her friends go to Angela's room, where Inga feigns a sexual act inside.
 While she does not notice the dead Eva hanging in the closet, the girls see Inga through the window and laugh at her.
 Outside, Angela sees Inga drive back in a yellow car similar to Manuela's.
-Inga accompanies the masked killer to an isolated location, where she is tied with rope.
+Inga accompanies the masked killer to an isolated location, where she is tied with a rope.
 The killer turns on a saw and pushes Inga towards it.
 After a young boy turns off the machine, the saw is turned back on and decapitates Inga before the killer chases the boy in the car and runs over him.

 Meanwhile, Angela packs in her room, where she sees Antonio at the front door and Miguel at the window; she panics and barricades herself.
-She then lets Laura inside and Laura offers to stay for the night.
+She then lets Laura inside, and Laura offers to stay for the night.
 Laura goes to the disco club to grab some drinks.
 When Laura returns, the killer crushes her neck with an iron collar.
 After receiving a threatening phone call, Angela finds the dead bodies of her friends and is attacked by the killer.
 While Miguel is knocked out during the struggle, Angela sees Alvaro driving off in his car.
 Angela runs to Manuela and tells her about the bodies.
-Manuela takes her to a room and gives her a drink to relax her.
+Manuela takes her to a room and gives her a drink to relax.

 Manuela and Alvaro discuss the killings he has done, and an awakened Miguel hears them talk of blaming the murders on him, all for the sake of Manuela retaining the family inheritance.
 Manuela also mentions how Miguel thinks she loves him and his disfigurement.
 She tells Alvaro that she has already been paid and tells him to kill Angela.
 Miguel goes to a room and, eventually believing that Angela is his sister, chokes her until she shoves a spike into his neck.
-Angela runs downstairs and sees Alvaro and Manuela struggling before screaming at the body of the countess Maria found inside a room.
+Angela runs downstairs and sees Alvaro and Manuela struggling before screaming at the body of Countess Maria found inside a room.
 Alvaro runs into the room and holds a knife to Angela, but Manuela appears and murders Alvaro with a hedge cutter; she puts the blade to Angela's throat and reminds her that she saved her life, whereupon Angela nods and runs away.
 Manuela then goes to her room and talks to her dead brother, but Miguel sits up and strangles Manuela.
 The film ends with Miguel collapsing and holding onto his sister's hand while Antonio embraces Angela as the police arrive.

 Production

 Bloody Moon was a "work-for-hire" production for Jesús Franco.

-Franco has stated that Rayo Casablanca, who is credited as the screenwriter of the film, was actually production manager Erich Tomek.
+The screenplay was written by Erich Tomek, under the alias 'Rayo Casablanca'.
+Initially, the producers planned to shoot the film in Austria, but Franco convinced the producers to film in his home country of Spain instead.

+Music

+According to Franco, he was convinced to take the job under the pretense that Pink Floyd was attached to write the soundtrack.